 Don’t Let The Questions Get To You

 Professors hardly ever organize the test questions from “easiest” to “hardest.”
-If the first few questions only draw blanks in your head move on.
+If the first few questions only draw blanks in your head, move on.
 There will more than likely be tons of easier questions you can pick up along the way.
-This can be really daunting when you get a few softball questions and then some really hard ones right after.
+This can be really daunting when you get a few softball questions and then some tough ones right after.
 Breathe, and keep going!

 Go Through The Whole Test First

 The first thing you should do is go through the whole test, answering the questions you absolutely positively know first.
 At the end of that round, go back to the questions you had problems with.
 This is always my go-to method when taking a test.
 This also helps because I might see something in a question down the line that will help me analyze the tough questions later.

 Professors aren’t perfect.
 Sometimes the wording of their text is confusing to understand.
 Don’t be afraid to ask for clarification at points during the test.
 It’s always a good idea to know exactly what you are answering to maximize your points possible than to answer a confusing question.
 Not only will this help you, but it might also help your classmates if the question is truly confusing.
 That way, the professor can clarify the question for the whole classroom if necessary.

 When it comes to tests, especially computer-graded tests—double-check your markings.
 It’s easy to fudge up when filling in circles or clicking on a certain answer.
 Always double-check that you filled in what you wanted to and that everything is filled in.
 At the end of any Scantron test, I like to go through each line to make sure I have something marked on each line that needs something marked.
 I never want any blanks of a test.